0/5

 The About Us page is not one that needs to be optimized for search engines, but it’s still a vital page that a lot of your visitors will be interested in.

-In a nutshell, the About page tells a reader why you started your business and why you’re a trustworthy expert that they can rely on.
+In a nutshell, the About Us page tells a reader why you started your business and why you’re a trustworthy expert that they can rely on.
 Use your story to connect with visitors emotionally.
 Then, use awards, reviews, or case studies to win their trust.

 If you’re in a hurry, you might be tempted to create a single “products” or “services” page and list everything in one place.
 Unfortunately, this is a mistake.